 …..and its links to pre-Christian south-eastern Europe.

-If your experience of Christianity has been shaped mostly by its western branches, you are probably very familiar with scenes depicting the nativity of Christ, swaddled in a manger, surrounded by Mary and Joseph and three wise men, usually in a stable.
+If your experience of Christianity has been shaped mostly by its western branches, you are probably very familiar with scenes depicting the nativity of Christ, swaddled in a manger and surrounded by Mary and Joseph, in a stable or other wooden structure.
 Orthodox Christianity envisions this scene somewhat differently, preserving a tradition with deep roots in south-eastern European mythology.

 While on a recent trip to the island of Crete, I came upon a painting depicting the nativity of Christ in an Orthodox Christian church.
 The image was striking in that it showed the newborn infant Jesus not in a stable, but in a cave high up on a mountain (Fig.1).
 The image reflects a tradition that is characteristic of Orthodox Christianity, being shared by the Greek Orthodox and Russian Orthodox tradition, as well as their common ancestor, Byzantine Christianity.

 Jesus is not the only divine figurehead to have been born in a cave in south-eastern European and near eastern religious narrative.
 He shares this attribute with the pre-Christian gods Zeus (Greek), Mithras (Greco-Roman), and Tammuz (Babylonian).